 - at bedtime

-Bring a record of your blood sugar results to doctors’ appointments so you can review it and make changes to your treatment if necessary.
+Bring a record of your blood sugar results to appointments with your doctor so you can review it and make changes to your treatment if necessary.

-You will need to take a blood sample to check your blood glucose levels.
-You can do this at home using a blood glucose monitor.
-The most common type of blood glucose monitor requires using a lancet to prick the side tip of your finger to draw a small drop of blood.
-You’ll then place this drop of blood on a disposable testing strip.
+The most common type of blood glucose monitor uses a lancet to prick the side tip of your finger to draw a small drop of blood.
+Then you place this drop of blood on a disposable testing strip.

-The testing strip is then inserted into an electronic blood glucose meter either before or after the blood is applied.
-The meter measures the level of glucose in the sample and returns a number on a digital readout.
+You then insert the testing strip into an electronic blood glucose meter, which measures glucose levels in the sample and returns a number on a digital readout.

-Blood glucose numbers are measured in milligrams per deciliter (mg/dL).
+People measure blood glucose in milligrams per deciliter (mg/dL).

-The American Diabetes Association (ADA) and the American Association of Clinical Endocrinologists (AACE) have slightly different recommendations for blood glucose targets for people with type 2 diabetes:
+The American Diabetes Association (ADA) and the American Association of Clinical Endocrinologists (AACE) have different recommendations for blood glucose targets for non-pregnant adults with type 2 diabetes:

 |Timing||ADA recommendations||AACE recommendations|

-Talk to your doctor to learn more about your blood glucose targets.
-They can help you determine which guidelines to target, or if you need to set your own glucose targets.
+Talk with your doctor to learn more about your blood glucose targets.
+Your doctor can help you determine which guidelines to target.
+Or they can work with you to set your glucose targets.

 You should establish a treatment plan with your doctor.
-Some people may be able to manage their glucose levels through diet and other lifestyle changes, like weight loss.
-Exercise can also be a great tool for lowering your glucose levels.
+You may be able to manage your glucose levels through diet and other lifestyle changes, like weight loss.
+Exercise can also help lower your glucose levels.

-Let your doctor know if you’re glucose levels are consistently high.
-It could be a sign that you need to take regular medication or make other changes to your diabetes treatment plan.
-Working with your doctor to get your glucose levels under control is important.
-Consistently high levels can lead to serious complications, like diabetic neuropathy or kidney failure.
+Let your doctor know if your glucose levels are consistently high.
+This could mean you must take regular medication or make other changes to your diabetes treatment plan.

 The foods you eat can have a big impact on your glucose levels.

 Include healthy carbohydrates, fiber-rich foods, and lean proteins in your diet.
-These healthy carbohydrates include:
+Healthy carbohydrates include:

 Manage the amount of healthy carbohydrates you eat at meals and snacks.
 Add protein and fat to slow digestion and avoid blood sugar spikes.

 Cook healthy foods in bulk and then store them in single serving size containers in the refrigerator or freezer.
-Having easy-to-grab, healthy choices can help you avoid choosing less healthy options when you are in a hurry or really hungry.
+Having easy-to-grab, healthy choices can help you avoid choosing less healthy options when you’re in a hurry or really hungry.